tringuyenjan1/Nodepay-bot-proxy-free/README.md

 ![image](https://github.com/user-attachments/assets/38caa0e6-b540-4412-96d2-8fa7620203a9)

-Copy the data into the file named data.txt.
+Copy the data into the file named token.txt.

 Add the proxy to the file proxy.txt in the format http://user:pass@host:port.
 It also supports the format http://host:port.